 Linked webpages include pictures, size, seating capacity, and equipment available in the room.
 The Biomedical Sciences building is located at 1960 East-West Road.
 Campus map

 Each room will be equipped with an LCD projector, projection screen, PC computer, internet connection, and external speakers (PA system in B103).
 PowerPoint and web browsers are installed on the computers.

 If you have special fonts or special software for your presentation, it may be best to bring your own laptop.
-IMPORTANT: If you are bringing a laptop, please make sure you have the appropriate HDMI or VGA adapter to connect your laptop to the projection system..
+IMPORTANT: If you are bringing a laptop, please make sure you have the appropriate HDMI adapter (VGA adapter okay in B103) to connect your laptop to the projection system..

 PAPER PRESENTATION TIPS